 Fieldwork is required in all Education Programs at Utica College.
 NYSED requires 100 hours of fieldwork in advance of student teaching.
-In collaboration with area schools, the Office of Educator Preparation has developed "Fieldwork Expectations" as a guide for fieldwork activities associated with your courses.
 Please consult the guide that follows.

 The goal of setting shared expectations for appropriate fieldwork activity is meant to support pre-service teacher development.
 We agree that pre-service teachers should have graduated expectations that advance "active teaching" and that lead up to successful student teaching experiences where student teachers are prepared to actively co-teach with their supervising teachers.